 Marketing intelligence is practiced by the professionals to use the already existing data to study their competition, market, customer behavior, political impacts and a lot more.
-While doing market research there is no dependency on the available data, companies conduct surveys, phone calls, collect reviews, do social media audits to gather the company-specific data and use it to transform into useful information.
+While doing market research there is no dependency on the available data, companies conduct surveys like Net Promoter Score, phone calls, collect reviews, do social media audits to gather the company-specific data and use it to transform into useful information.

 Let us understand the terms with their impact on various aspect.